More Japanese evacuated from China virus epicentre as death toll climbs

 The effects of the virus are already weighing heavily on China’s economy, the world’s second-biggest, with companies cutting corporate travel and tourists cancelling trips.

-Various airlines are cutting flights, from British Airways and Lufthansa to Air Canada and American Airlines.
+Various airlines are cutting flights, from British Airways (ICAG.L) and Lufthansa (LHAG.DE) to Air Canada (AC.TO) and American Airlines (AAL.O).

 Reporting by Pei Li in Beijing, Chang-Ran Kim in Tokyo, Samuel Shen in Shanghai, and Se Young Lee; Writing by Rosalba O'Brien and Stephen Coates; editing by Sam Holmes